 - Factors like inflation, rising repair and claims costs and bad driving cause rate increases.

-- You can still reap significant savings on car insurance by shopping around, asking about discounts and increasing your deductible.
+- You can save significant money on car insurance by shopping around, asking about discounts and increasing your deductible.

 Why are California drivers paying more for car insurance?